jerome-shiftleft/taskmanager/README.md

 ## Installation

+**NOTE:** While you can certainly use the files provided in this zip archive, I strongly recommend cloning directly from the [github repository](https://github.com/jerome-shiftleft/taskmanager#readme).
+This will guarantee that you have access to the most current updates and any last-minute bug fixes that may have been implemented.

+**NOTE:** To avoid running into command errors, please use linux-compatible terminal such as git bash.

  Download/clone this [repository](https://github.com/jerome-shiftleft/taskmanager)

- **NOTE:** To avoid running into command errors, please use linux-compatible terminal such as git bash
 ```
 git clone git@github.com:jerome-shiftleft/coalition-technologies.git taskmanager
 cd taskmanager